 Magazine Street, which runs from Canal Street to Audubon Park, is a six mile long shopper's paradise.
 With dozens of funky boutiques, galleries, and restaurants to choose from, Magazine Street is a terrific place to connect with local owner/operators and sample some famous New Orleans hospitality.
 Gallery and shop owners are all super friendly, displaying the New Orleans charm that never seems aggressive or pushy.
 Named for a "magazin," a warehouse that Spanish Governor Esteban Rodriguez Miro y Sabater built to house products awaiting export in the late 1700s, the street is lined with Greek Revival homes and Victorian shotguns, many now turned into shops.
 Expect a treasure trove of housewares, country and period furniture, chandeliers, clothing, books, silly toys, china, antiques, art, food, clothing and jewelry, costume and the real thing.
 Lots of best little buys and excellent quality items here (at every price) to impress shoppers.

-A beacon of locally made art and jewelry on Frenchmen Street since 2013, this evening market is open from Thursday through Monday from 7 pm to midnight or 1, depending on crowds.
+A beacon of locally made art and jewelry on Frenchmen Street since 2013, this evening market is open nightly from 7 pm to midnight or 1, depending on crowds.
 Right next door to the Spotted Cat and in the heart of the Frenchmen Street nuttiness, this brightly lit marketplace boasts a revolving roster of serious artists creating everything from sculptures made from flatware to Impressionist style streetcar scenes and inventive offbeat t-shirt designs.
 This is where locals in the know buy their gifts and art for wall and wearing.
 Even if you've been before, new artists are always in the mix.